stan-maliszewski/Data-Analysis-Practice/README.md

 **Objectives**: To determine whether migration inflows are associated with immediate changes in unemployment rates across 38 OECD countries.
 Namely, does a surge in immigration correlate with changes in unemployment rates a year later and five years later?
 Can migration inflows (outflows) be used to predict future unemployment rates?

-**Skills**: Data cleaning, exploratory data analysis, correlation matrix, regression models, ggplot2 visualizations
+**Skills**: Data cleaning, exploratory data analysis, correlation matrix, linear regression models, ggplot2 visualizations

 **Technology**: R language, RStudio, tidyverse package